STUDENT COMPENDIUM

 WHO SUPPORTS THE COMPENDIUM?

-The 2023-25 AIA(SA) and AUASA Student Compendium Intern project is supported by the funding partner SA Grain Industry Trust.
-The 2023-2025 Student Compendium Project Officer Intern is supported by the funding partner Yitpi Foundation.
-The 2025 Student Compendium: Communications Plan Review and Outreach to Industry Standardisation of language and design, communications plan and Comms and Socials Intern are supported by the funding partner SA Sheep Industry Fund.
-The 2025 Student Compendium: Engaging Ag Science Teachers is supported by the funding partner SA Cattle Industry Fund.
-The 2025 Student Compendium AIA / PIEFA Intern is supported by the Primary Industries Education Foundation Australia.
-The 2025 Student Compendium into all 250 High Schools in SA is supported by the Show Society Foundation.
+The 2026-28 AIA(SA) and AUASA Student Compendium Intern project is supported by funding partner The SA Grain Industry Trust.
+The 2026-2028 Student Compendium into 250 High Schools in SA Project is supported by funding partners: The Yitpi Foundation, and the Show Society Foundation (2026).
+The 2026 Student Compendium: Communications Plan Review, Comms & Socials Intern, Outreach to Industry and Engaging Ag Science Teachers and supporting Student Career Expos is supported by funding partner Livestock SA South Australian Sheep and Cattle Industry Funds.
+The 2026 Student Compendium PEIFA Intern is supported by the Primary Industries Education Foundation Australia.
+The 2026 Student Compendium Project Officer Intern and back cover is supported by the SA Drought Hub.

 COMPENDIUM SPONSORS